tuhulab/bfi-wholegrain/README.md

-## bfi-wholegrain
+# bfi-wholegrain
-Repository for my master thesis - investigation of biomarkers for whole grain cereal intake.
+Repository for Tu's project and thesis of master study - 'Investigation of Biomarkers for Whole Grain Cereal Intake'.

-Most of the codes and algorisms were produced by my supervisor Gözde Gürdeniz during her PhD and postdoc work in University of Copenhagen.
-I modified them and adapt to my master thesis.
+Most of the codes and algorisms were produced by the supervisor Gözde Gürdeniz during her PhD and postdoc work in University of Copenhagen.
+Tu modified them and adapt to his master thesis.

-#Matlab
+## Matlab
 These codes were based on Matlab and a Matlab package (pls toolbox).
 Pls toolbox is a commercial software developed based on Matlab.

-#presentation
+###

+## presentation
-Presentation folder stores the presentation that was used in defence and presentation.
+Presentation folder stores the presentation (pdf+tex) that was used in defence.

-#report
+## report